smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 	Msg 3621, Level 0, State 1, Server PH-LAPTOP\SQLEXPRESS, Line 5
 	The statement has been terminated.
 ```
-* Test database and user account creation with db_create target.
-Need to keep postgres admin logged on
 * Assist with middleware (database fixes)
-* Drop script for SQL server to all rif40_sahsuland_dev_install.bat/rif40_sahsuland_install.bat to be re-run without rebuilding the entire database

 #### TileViewer TODO (deferred to August):